 - Deep condition often.
 Bleaching and dyeing strip the hair’s cuticle of the oils and nutrients that keep it looking soft and healthy.
 Deep conditioning before coloring your hair can help it hold onto more moisture without hindering the process.

-How to Maintain Your Color
+How to Maintain Colored Hair

 Once you’ve dyed or bleached your hair, keeping it soft, shiny and brass-free are going to be your top priorities.
 Here’s how to take care of dyed hair to keep your color fresh and healthy.